kancho-dev/restaurant-menu-scraper/README.md

 - Python 3.8+
 - Facebook account with access to the target page
 - Google Chat webhook URL
+- Choose your deployment method:
+  - AWS Lambda account (for serverless)
-- Linux/Mac with cron (or Windows with Task Scheduler)
+  - Linux/Mac with cron or Windows with Task Scheduler (for local)

-## Installation
+## Local Installation

 1. Clone this repository:
 ```bash